craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 As Brilynn talks with the bartender - Danica, and tries to get *Ireena* a job here in town.

-Caspin and I go to the Church in town.
+Caspin and I go to the *Saint Andrull's* Church in town.
 We learn of the *Order of the Silver Dragon*; a group of knightly paladins led by Lord *Arganvost*.
 They opposed Straud, and were defeated by him.
 They held a stronghold South of Vallaki at the base of the Mountain, down the Luna River.

 The sacred artifacts that protect the church - The Bones of Saint Andrull - have gone missing.

-### Session 10 - ""
+### Session 10 - "In Vallaki"

+Our investigation into the Missing Bones continues.
+The Altar-boy, *Yeska*, told someone and will not reveal to whom.